-Buy pound when the quote reaches 1.2205 (green line on the chart) and take profit at the price of 1.2251 (thicker green line on the chart).
-There is little chance for a rally today, especially in the face of weak statistics from the UK.
-Nevertheless, remember that when buying, the MACD line should be above zero, or is starting to rise from it.
-It is also possible to buy at 1.2169, but the MACD line should be in the oversold area as only by that will the market reverse to 1.2205 and 1.2251.
+Buy pound when the quote reaches 1.2204 (green line on the chart) and take profit at the price of 1.2268 (thicker green line on the chart).
+Growth could resume as buyers may show themselves near the December 2 low.
+But remember that when buying, the MACD line should be above zero or is starting to rise from it.

 For short positions:

 Sell pound when the quote reaches 1.2155 (red line on the chart) and take profit at the price of 1.2088.
 Pressure will come back as there are no UK statistics scheduled to be released today.
 But take note that when selling, the MACD line should be below zero or is starting to move down from it.

 Pound can also be sold at 1.2204; however, the MACD line should be in the overbought area as only by that will the market reverse to 1.2155 and 1.2088.